chocoteam/choco-solver/src/sphinx/source/1_overview.rst

 Directly
 --------

-Simply add choco-solver-|release|-with-dependencies.jar to the classpath of your project (in a terminal or in your favorite IDE).
+Simply add choco-solver-|release|.jar to the classpath of your project (in a terminal or in your favorite IDE).

 With Maven
 ----------